Tufin/oasdiff/docs/STABILITY.md

      x-stability-level: "alpha"
    ```

-Stability levels can also be used to control the [API deprecation and sunset policies](DEPRECATION.md).
+Stability levels can also be used to control [grace periods for API deprecation](DEPRECATION.md#grace-period).